scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-12-caleb-crain-on-academic-criticism-only-not-really.md

 Fair enough.
 But I don’t think it changes the substance of my critique so much as create the appearance of an _ad hominem_ attack, as in “The editors _asked_ him to address ‘Academic Criticism,’ but he _chose_ to ignore them.”
 Which isn’t what I intended.

-Nor did I intend the smear of groupthink; the earlier, shriller version of this post noted that pointedly via a statement to the effect of “were the collective _n+1_ opinion on _Austerlitz_ to be believed, Sebald is the best/worst contemporary writer, embodying their best/worst characteristics, &amp;c.”
+Nor did I intend the smear of groupthink; the earlier, shriller version of this post noted that pointedly via a statement to the effect of “were the collective _n+1_ opinion on _Austerlitz_ to be believed, Sebald is the best/worst contemporary writer, embodying their best/worst characteristics, &c.”
 When I removed the offending material, the defense went with it.

 _That said, I think Caleb’s essay does address the conditions of academic production, not so much by innuendo as by indirection.
 Those conditions are less material than psychological, a kind of permanent closetedness that refuses to acknowledge love as a motive for criticism and research and has turned sublimation into professionalization._